Cannabis Use Disorder: Update amidst the COVID-19 Pandemic

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of MedChi, The Maryland State Medical Society, and the Maryland-DC Society of Addiction Medicine.
-MedChi is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of The American Society of Addiction Medicine and The MD/DCSAM Society of Addiction Medicine.
+The American Society of Addiction Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Did you miss part one of this series?
 You can view clips from the last event on our YouTube channel and review each presenters' slide deck below: